Suicide risk at crisis proportions among LGBT+ youth - U.S. research

 Despite progress on gay rights in recent years, LGBT+ young people face rejection, discrimination and bullying, posing mental health dangers, Trevor experts said.

-The findings showed more than 1.8 million LGBT+ young people in the United States were estimated to consider suicide seriously every year.
+The findings, based on a 2018 survey of more than 34,000 LGBT+ people in the U.S. aged 13 to 24, suggest that more than 1.8 million LGBT+ young people in the United States were estimated to consider suicide seriously every year.

 Research earlier this month found nearly one in five LGBT+ youth had attempted suicide in the last year.